 I recommend keeping a car for at least ten years, preferably longer.
 The financial freedom that brings is far more beneficial than the short-lived thrill of driving a car with temperature-controlled cup holders.
 Here are some guidelines for how to break the cycle of financing cars.

 1. Buy, don’t lease.
-Although you may pay less each month for a leased car than you do for a car you buy and finance, you won’t own anything at the end of the lease.
+Although you may pay less each month for a leased car than you would for a car you buy and finance, you won’t own anything at the end of the lease.
 You’ll just have to start making payments on another vehicle.
 In order to have the margin to be generous, save and invest, it helps a lot to have no monthly car payment.

 2. If you’re currently making payments on a vehicle loan, keep making those payments even after your vehicle is paid off.
 Just send them to a savings account instead of your lender.
 If you can afford the payment today, you can afford it once the loan is paid off.